thoth-station/adviser/docs/source/integration.rst

      thamos config

 That’s it - thamos would create a "``.thoth.yaml``" file for you.
+This file can be added to your Git repository and GitHub application can take care of your project.

-Now you can change the managers you want to run.
+Next, you can adjust managers you want to have enabled on your repository.
 Here, for example, we want ``version`` and ``update`` manager to run on the demo repo so the configuration is:

 .. code-block:: yaml